401k Withdrawal: Everything You Need to Know

 If, however, you are older than 59½, and wish to withdrawal money from your 401k, you can typically take a lump-sum distribution or periodic distributions, on either a monthly or quarterly basis.
 You can always change the periodic amount at any given time; however, once you turn 70½, you must take out the required annual distribution amount.
 Some plans may allow you to fund an annuity directly, in which the annuity will pay you a monthly benefit until the day you die.
 Thereafter, the payments will cease.
 However, another plan known as the joint-and-survivor annuity will provide that your spouse will continue receiving monthly payments until his/her date of death.

 If you need help determining whether or not to withdrawal money from your 401k, or are unsure as to whether or not your withdrawal will incur the 10% penalty imposed by the IRS, you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.